nadben-dat/JDBC-1/Exercise.md

 **Create a connection to your local MySQL instance**<br>

-⋅⋅*Create database with <i>emp_dept.sql</i>
+⋅⋅* Create database with <i>emp_dept.sql</i>

-⋅⋅*Connect, create statement, execute & print all values from 1 column.
+⋅⋅* Connect, create statement, execute & print all values from 1 column.

 # 3

-Refactor your code and add a:
+⋅⋅* Refactor your code and add a:
 **DatabaseConnectionManager class**<br>
-Move all connection related attributes to that class<br>
+⋅⋅* Move all connection related attributes to that class<br>
-Enable the class to: <br>
+⋅⋅* Enable the class to: <br>
 Return a working connection object through a method

 # 4